kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Adding or removing tags modifies the current image.
 Save the image to keep the tags permanently.

-Currently, Export Layers recognizes only "Background" and "Foreground" tags during processing.
+By default, Export Layers defines "Background" and "Foreground" tags.
-However, you can still add custom tags if desired - right-click anywhere on the preview, select "Add tag..." and name your new tag.
+To add custom tags, right-click anywhere on the preview, select "Add New Tag..." and name your new tag.
-You can then add the tag to any layer.
+The new tag will be immediately added to the currently selected layer(s).

-To remove custom tags, you must first remove them from all layers, then right-click anywhere on the preview, select "Remove tag..." and select the tag you wish to remove.
+To remove custom tags, remove them first from all layers, then right-click anywhere on the preview, select "Remove Tag..." and select the tag you wish to remove.